Michael-Hellon/MIchael-Hellon-Portfolio/README.md

 ## Installation

-To use this program, you will need MongoBD, or a similar NoSQL database; and Insomnia.
-All you need to do is clone the repository from GitHub onto your computer.
+To use this program, all you need to do is clone the repository from GitHub onto your computer.
 Once you open the root of the new folder, you can run `npm install` in the terminal.
+Then you need to run `npm run build`.
 You are now set to run the actual program.

 ## Usage

 After you have installed the npm, in the terminal type in `npm run start`.
-Then you can open both MongoDB and Insomnia and start utilizing the route.
-First, thing you will probably have to do is create some users, and thoughts using the POST routes.
-Then you can have fun creating the friends for the users, and reactions to the thoughts.
+After that a webpage will open up showing my portfolio.
+If you don't see it press `Ctrl-Shift-R` this will clear your cache and you should now be able to view my portfolio.

 ## Contribute